Homotopical models for metric spaces and completeness: The Karoubian model structure on Cat

-Now we embark on a proof that the Karoubian Model Structure is in fact a model structure.
-The proofs of each axiom rely heavily on the proof of the canonical model structure given in \cite{RezkCat}.
-Notice that we have defined the Karoubian Cofibrations to be the functors that are injective on objects, which is the same definition of the cofibrations in the canonical model structure.
-This will be particularly useful in our arguments for axioms (M2) and (M4).
+The characterization of the fibrant-cofibrant objects is entirely straightforward.
+Now we embark on a proof that the Karoubian model structure is a model structure, by verifying the five required axioms.
+Throughout this proof, we primarily use the characterization of pastoral equivalences as fully faithful functors that are surjective up to retracts (\autoref{proposition:surj_retract_equivalence}).
+Furthermore, our proof relies heavily on the proof of the canonical model structure given in \cite{RezkCat}.
+Notice that we have defined the cofibrations in the Karoubian model structure to be the functors that are injective on objects; this is the same as the definition of the cofibrations in the canonical model structure.
+As a consequence, we have the following preliminary lemma: